Managing Holiday Conflict In Your Relationship

 - Visualize all the people that will be at the event.
 Focus on the ones that you best get along with versus those that will more than likely be a trigger.
 Plan to stick to the people you best get along with.

-- Visualize the people that are triggers and consider what their personal interest or hobbies are.
+- Visualization practice.
+Visualize the people that triggers and consider what their personal interest or hobbies are.
 At any time in which the person tries to engage in a sensitive topic such as politics, quickly transition to personal interest or hobbies.

 - Utilize the food when needed.
 If you find yourself stuck and out of luck.
 Go for seconds.
 While you are getting seconds, scan the area for your support system or for an escape route.